Learning Module

 Proportioning Verdicts and Punishments to Evidence

-By the end of this lesson, you will be able to:
+By the end of this lesson, you will be able to do the following:

-- Contrast several alternative systems of verdict options available to a jury as it determines the guilt of a defendant in a criminal trial
+- Contrast several alternative systems of verdict options available to a jury as it determines the guilt of a defendant in a criminal trial.

-- Explain how the frequency of plea deals affects which system of verdicts and punishments criminal defendants effectively face in the US
+- Explain how the frequency of plea deals affects which system of verdicts and punishments criminal defendants effectively face in the US.

 Watch